pyprojectx/pyprojectx/docs/docs/config/tools.md

 !!! tip "Tip: [Lock](#locking-requirements) your tool requirements"

-    This makes sure that your build won't break when new versions of a tool are released,or when a
+    This makes sure that your build won't break when new versions of a tool are released, or when a
     <a href="https://upcycled-code.com/blog/the-broken-version-breakdown">tool is broken by a new release of one of its dependencies</a>.

 You can also include requirements from a text file or _pyproject.toml_ file with `-r`: